Rocky King: National Wrestling Alliance (1985–1988)

+World Championship Wrestling (1990–1998)

+Rocky King returned to the promotion after it was bought by Ted Turner and gradually transformed into World Championship Wrestling.
+It was in the midst of this transition that King appeared on April 20, 1990, teaming with Brad Anderson in a loss to The Wild Samoans at a house show in Augusta, GA.
+He returned to television three days later on NWA Main Event, teaming with Lee Scott in a handicap match against Mean Mark (the future Undertaker).

+On May 29 he faced NWA Television Champion Arn Anderson on World Championship Wrestling; King won via disqualification when he was attached by Sid Vicious, Barry Windham, and Ole Anderson.
+He thus became loosely associated with the Dudes With Attitudes during their feud with the Four Horsemen.
+On the June 23rd episode of World Championship Wrestling, King teamed with Paul Orndorff & The Junkyard Dog to defeat NWA World Champion Ric Flair, NWA Television Champion Arn Anderson and Barry Windham via disqualification.

-King was loosely associated with the Dudes With Attitudes in early 1990 during their feud with the Four Horsemen.
-In late 1990, after Crockett was purchased and renamed World Championship Wrestling, King got a gimmick change and became Little Richard Marley, manager of Michael Hayes and Jimmy Garvin, the Fabulous Freebirds.
+In late 1990, King got a gimmick change and became Little Richard Marley, manager of Michael Hayes and Jimmy Garvin, the Fabulous Freebirds.
 He helped them in their feud with the Southern Boys for a couple of months.
 At Starrcade in 1990, he inadvertently cost the Freebirds their match against Tommy Rich and Ricky Morton.
 After the match, the Freebirds attacked him.
 He then went back to wrestling as Rocky King.
-King became a WCW referee before retiring in 1998.
+King became a WCW referee before retiring in 1998, although he did wrestle a final time in a loss to Super Calo on WCW Pro on August 17, 1997.

+Later career (1999–2011)

 In July 1999, he started BWA Professional Wrestling to give fans a family-oriented product on the independent scene.
 He also formed Boulware Enterprises, Inc. to run his promotion Boulware Wrestling Association.
 The BWA ran shows for churches, non-profit organizations and private organizations on the east coast.
 He partnered with Bill Heard III of Bill Heard Chevrolet in Atlanta, Georgia to operate Kids Nite Out, a program to keep kids off the streets.
 King also partnered with Frank Aldridge's World Wrestling Alliance 4 - WWA4, and together they ran hundreds of wrestling shows every year.

+On November 19, 2005 he defeated George South at the CCW A Tribute to Starrcade show in Spartanburg, SC.
+On December 9, 2011 he defeated Joe Etell at the Fighting Spirit Wrestling Immortal Holiday event.